30 Days Alcohol-Free: Benefits, Process, and How to Stay on Track

 Find Alternative Activities and Hobbies

 You may find that the physical effects of quitting alcohol for 30 days are easy, but filling all of your newfound free time is harder.
-Consider the new activities and hobbies that can replace the time and energy you previously spent on alcohol-related activities.
+Consider the new activities and hobbies instead of alcohol that can replace the time and energy you previously spent on alcohol-related activities.
 If you are a social drinker who craves time with friends, try joining a club or spending time in public places, like festivals and coffee shops.

-Alternatively, if you were a private drinker who relished relaxing at home, treat yourself to other indulgences that serve you better.
+If you were a private drinker who relished relaxing at home, treat yourself to other indulgences that serve you better.
 Rent a movie or try a hobby that has always interested you.
 Working out, cooking, and reading are inexpensive and bring additional benefits.
 You could even use this opportunity to learn a new language!

 Seek Support From Friends and Family